 The following process shall apply for the establishment of Restoration Plans:

-DOC9.4.6.1 For a LJRP, NGESO will identify the need to introduce or modify a LJRP and coordinate with the relevant parties as required in this DOC9.4.6.
+DOC9.4.6.1 For a LJRP, the ISOP will identify the need to introduce or modify a LJRP and coordinate with the relevant parties as required in this DOC9.4.6.

-DOC9.4.6.2 For a DRZP where NGESO and the DNO agree that introducing or modifying a Distribution Restoration Zone may be beneficial, the DNO, NGESO, and the relevant Transmission Licensee (where appropriate) shall explore the possibility of establishing a DRZP as required in this DOC9.4.6.
+DOC9.4.6.2 For a DRZP where the ISOP and the DNO agree that introducing or modifying a Distribution Restoration Zone may be beneficial, the DNO, the ISOP, and the relevant Transmission Licensee (where appropriate) shall explore the possibility of establishing a DRZP as required in this DOC9.4.6.

-DOC9.4.6.3 The DNO, NGESO and the relevant Transmission Licensee (where appropriate) will discuss and agree the detail of a Restoration Plan as soon as reasonably practicable after the potential requirement for a Restoration Plan is identified.
-This may involve discussions between relevant potential Restoration Contractors, the DNO and NGESO.
+DOC9.4.6.3 The DNO, the ISOP and the relevant Transmission Licensee (where appropriate) will discuss and agree the detail of a Restoration Plan as soon as reasonably practicable after the potential requirement for a Restoration Plan is identified.
+This may involve discussions between relevant potential Restoration Contractors, the DNO and the ISOP.

-DOC9.4.6.4 For a DRZP an initial feasibility assessment carried out jointly by NGESO and the DNO may result in NGESO running a procurement and/or tender process.
-If after discussions or analysis, NGESO, the DNO and the relevant Transmission Licensee (where appropriate) agree a DRZP is not viable, then no further work to develop the DRZP needs to be carried out.
+DOC9.4.6.4 For a DRZP an initial feasibility assessment carried out jointly by the ISOP and the DNO may result in the ISOP running a procurement and/or tender process.
+If after discussions or analysis, the ISOP, the DNO and the relevant Transmission Licensee (where appropriate) agree a DRZP is not viable, then no further work to develop the DRZP needs to be carried out.

 DOC9.4.6.5 The preparation of each Restoration Plan shall include a check whether any network assets cited in each Restoration Plan are included in any other Restoration Plan, and if so, all the LJRPs or DRZPs containing common assets shall include a specific step that prohibits more than one of any of these Restoration Plans from being activated at any one point in time.

-DOC9.4.6.6 The Restoration Plan will record which Restoration Contractors and which Restoration Contractor’s Equipment are covered by the Restoration Plan and set out what is required from the DNO, NGESO, the relevant Transmission Licensee and each Restoration Contractor should a System Restoration situation arise.
+DOC9.4.6.6 The Restoration Plan will record which Restoration Contractors and which Restoration Contractor’s Equipment are covered by the Restoration Plan and set out what is required from the DNO, the ISOP, the relevant Transmission Licensee and each Restoration Contractor should a System Restoration situation arise.

 DOC9.4.6.7 Restoration Plans may allow for one of several Restoration Contractors to take the single role of the Anchor Generator within the plan and others to take the roles of Top Up Restoration Contractors.
 Each Restoration Plan will only deploy one Anchor Power Station when the Restoration Plan is activated, and on activation one of the first tasks shall be the designation of the Anchor Generator and confirmation of which parties are acting as Top Up Restoration Contractors.

-DOC9.4.6.8 Each LJRP shall be prepared by NGESO and each DRZP shall be prepared by the DNO.
-In both cases the Restoration Plan will be agreed between the DNO, NGESO, the relevant Transmission Licensee and relevant Restoration Contractors.
+DOC9.4.6.8 Each LJRP shall be prepared by the ISOP and each DRZP shall be prepared by the DNO.
+In both cases the Restoration Plan will be agreed between the DNO, the ISOP, the relevant Transmission Licensee and relevant Restoration Contractors.

 DOC9.4.6.9 Each page of a Restoration Plan shall bear a date of issue and the issue number.